What Should You Avoid in a CV?

-Rather you should say the period of working, things you learned from there, how it can be helpful for recruiter organization.
+Rather, you should say the period of working, things you learned from there, and how it can be helpful for a recruiter organization.

 7. Using an Unprofessional Email Address

-While writing and sending emails, make sure you have to use the proper title, heading, and subjects.
+While writing and sending emails, make sure you have to use the proper title, heading, and subject.
 Use signature address with professional links including contact number.

 8. Distorted Data and Information

 They can catch you at the very beginning.
-So it’s much better to authenticate who you are, what are your true profile, why is you claiming that you are fit for the job.
+So it’s much better to authenticate who you are, what is your true profile, and why are you claiming that you are fit for the job.

-There is nothing to lose if you speak truth and write genuinely about you.
+There is nothing to lose if you speak the truth and write genuinely about yourself.